xaosfiftytwo/xscripts/README.md

   and use the 2 resulting colors to create a root window background with xsetroot.
 - xsetroot will utilize a bitmap, if it exists in the theme's root directory, and is named "xsetrootbitmap.xbm"
+- if `$conkydir` is defined, `$conkydir/xappspicker.conkyrc` will be started.
-- if ./conky/theme.conkyrc exists in the theme's root directory, it will be started - but only if it isn't already running.
-The idea is to have conky display something that visually enhances the wallpaper, e.g. an emblem, but of course it can be anything...
+  Else, if `./conky/xappspicker.conkyrc` exists in the theme's root directory, it will be started.
 - another option is to invert particular colors, and use them for xsetroot.

-if you don't want some particular function, it is easy to comment it out in the MAIN section (line 181 =>)
+Adjustments are made in the MAIN section (the last 25 or so lines of the script).

 #### Requirements: